boltex/leointeg/README.md

 1. Get this repository: `git clone https://github.com/boltex/leointeg.git`
 2. Right-click it -> open with vscode (or from a vscode window, File-> Open Folder...)
 3. Run `npm install` in terminal before the first run to install dependencies.
-(You may have to run `npm rebuild node-sass` before building too when updating vsCode itself)
-4. Press F5 (the 'Run Extension' shortcut)
+4. Open vscode's 'Run/Debug' panel to choose a debugging profile (server, extension, or usually both)
+5. Press F5 to run the extension in its own vscode debug instance.

 After compiling, a new vscode window will be running with leoInteg.
 The plugin will be activated if the workspace of this new window contains a leo file, or it can also be manually activated by going to the Leo view.